hiei2716/fleamarket_sample_76a/README.md

 - has_many :addresses
 - has_many :items
 - has_many :comments
-- has_one :credit_card, dependent: :destroy
+- has_one :credit_credit_card, dependent: :destroy

 ### index
 - add_index: [:nickname, :gender]